slead/slead.github.io/bootleaf/README.md

 }
 ```

-When editing these values, ensure that the key *names* are quoted. *Textual values* should be quoted, but *numerical values and booleans* should not be BOM river region namequoted.
+When editing these values, ensure that the key *names* are quoted. *Textual values* should be quoted, but *numerical values and booleans* should not be quoted.
 Un-needed parameters may be commented out using /\* ... \*/ notation around the entire parameter.

 #### Parameter explanations

 - `title` : displayed in the header of the browser
 - `start` : used to set the inital map extent, and other Leaflet [initiation parameters](http://leafletjs.com/reference-1.0.2.html#map-factory)
 - `about` : displayed in the map's About panel
-- `bing_key` : a license key to use Bing Maps
+- `bing_key` : a license key to use Bing Maps basemap tiles
 - `controls` : used to configure individual map controls.
 If a control is commented out, it will not be shown.
-Valid position entries are *topleft*, *topright*, *bottomleft*, *bottomright*
+Valid positions are *topleft*, *topright*, *bottomleft*, *bottomright*
 	- `zoom` : specify the location of the zoom in/out buttons
 	- `leafletGeocoder` : configure the [geocoder](https://github.com/perliedman/leaflet-control-geocoder)
 		- `type`: `Google/OpenStreetMap/ArcGIS`
-		- `suffix`: an optional keyword to append to every search transparently to the user. eg, use "Australia" to tell the geocoder to search within Australia only
+		- `suffix`: an optional keyword to filter each search. eg, use "Australia" to tell the geocoder to search within Australia only
 	- `TOC` : configure the default [table of contents](https://github.com/ismyrnow/Leaflet.groupedlayercontrol) (see below for further configuration options)
 	- `history` : display next/previous buttons on the map, to enable moving forward/back through the extent history
 	- `bookmarks` : spatial bookmarks may be saved to the config file, or added via the UI.
 In the latter case they're accessible via cookies on the current user's machine.
 Follow the pattern of the sample bookmarks to create new instances